What is 25th May?

 Africans Rising for justice, peace and dignity have geared-up to amplify the struggles, efforts and initiatives of African civil society organisations, local NGOs, International NGOs, trade unions, student unions, youth leaders, faith-based assemblages, feminist activists, intellectuals, historians, scientists, athletes, artists, cultural activists, environmentalist, entrepreneurs, LGBTQI communities, tech innovators, filmmakers and many others, across the continent and in the Diaspora.

-As a catalysing movement with a united civil society as the vanguard of such a movement for justice, peace and dignity, Africans Rising supports and co-creates actions, and events throughout the year, with African Liberation Day (Africa Day) on the 25th of May being the annual apex organising moment.
+As a catalyzing movement with a united civil society as the vanguard of such a movement for justice, Peace, and Dignity, Africans Rising supports and co-creates actions, and events throughout the year, with African Liberation Day (Africa Day) on the 25th of May being the annual apex organising moment.

 The rationale Behind 25 May

 Over the past few years’ various global institutions and media have repeatedly used the phenomenon of “Africa Rising” to describe the growth story of Africa.
 It is often reduced to increases in gross domestic product (GDP) of some countries.
 However, the celebration of this economic growth story takes place while the majority of Africans continue to suffer marginalisation, deep poverty and effects of the rise in inequality.
 This is not the story of inclusive development that respects the heritage and human rights of all African people.